gasymovrv/money-manager-back/TELEGRAM_INTEGRATION.md

 ## Security

+1. **Webhook Secret Token**: The webhook endpoint verifies `X-Telegram-Bot-Api-Secret-Token` header to ensure requests come from Telegram
-1. **Authentication Verification**: The backend verifies Telegram authentication using HMAC-SHA256 with the bot token
+2. **Authentication Verification**: The backend verifies Telegram login widget data using HMAC-SHA256 with the bot token
-2. **User Linking**: Only authenticated Money Manager users can link their Telegram accounts
+3. **User Linking**: Only authenticated Money Manager users can link their Telegram accounts
-3. **Message Authorization**: Webhook only processes messages from linked users
+4. **Message Authorization**: Webhook only processes messages from linked users
-4. **Deduplication**: Message IDs are stored to prevent duplicate processing
+5. **Deduplication**: Message IDs are stored to prevent duplicate processing

 ## Local Testing